prikshit-2000/Airflow-Customer360-pipeline/README.md

 ## List of Components Used for the pipeline

-VSCode Editor 🧑‍💻
+- VSCode Editor 🧑‍💻
-Docker 🐳
+- Docker 🐳
-Amazon S3 🪣
+- Amazon S3 🪣
-Hive 🐘
+- Hive 🐘
-Spark 🌟
+- Spark 🌟
-Airflow 💨
+- Airflow 💨
-HDFS 📦
+- HDFS 📦
-Gmail SMTP Server 📧
+- Gmail SMTP Server 📧
-Slack 🔔
+- Slack 🔔

-<i>*Note:- We will be using a Docker Contianer for Hive, Spark, HDFS and Airflow.
+<i>Note*:- We will be using a Docker Contianer for Hive, Spark, HDFS and Airflow.
 So you just need docker for this 😉</i>

 ## Pipeline implementation involves the below steps